-IEG undertook additional, semistructured interviews, primarily with senior procurement specialists and ICT staff.
-On the positive side, some experienced procurement staff hail the ICT bidding documents as highly flexible.
-There are variations within the documents to cover simple goods (printers and peripherals, for example), services (including service contracts and professional services under consulting procedures), and complex systems that involve a combination of hardware and services (including both two-stage and single-stage procedures).
+IEG Supplementary Interviews: ICT Experts, Procurement Legal Experts example), services (including service contracts and professional services under consulting procedures), and complex systems that involve a combination of hardware and services (including both two-stage and single-stage procedures).
 These give procuring agents a range of options to fit different circumstances and substantially align with industry practice.